Latest Animal :

 Long Legged Wolf of South America

+There are a lot of strange looking animals in South America, most of which many of us don’t even know existed.
+Imagine seeing an animal that looks like a fox, but has long legs like a gazelle.
 This creature, called the maned wolf, definitely stands out from other fox or dog like animals.
 They stand at around 3 feet tall and weigh in at 50 pounds.
 It’s the biggest canid you can find in South America and it resembles a fox with reddish- brown fur and long legs.
 From its name, it has a mane found along their backs.
 Their ears are long and large, growing to about 7 inches.
-They also have distinct white markings on the tips of their tails and throats and their legs are usually dark in color.
+They also have distinct

 {[['']]}